 In 1996, the Archbishop’s Commission on Community Health (ACCH) conducted a community health assessment in the St. Louis metropolitan area, which found immigrant and refugee populations to be facing significant barriers to health care and social services.
 Through the collaborative effort of a number of caring individuals and organizations, LAMP was born.

 To break down barriers, to bring people together, and to make sure that all voices are heard.
 Language.
 Access.
 Multicultural.
 People.
-(LAMP), an agency of Catholic Charities of St. Louis.
+(LAMP), a member of Catholic Charities Foundation of St. Louis.